 Reason #2: You didn’t measure your ingredients correctly.

 Measuring is KING when it comes to baking.
 Or should it be QUEEN?
 Well, either way- it’s extremely important.
-So important I wrote a big old nerdy long post on why measuring is important and how to measure everything when it comes to baking.
-You can read that here if you would like.
+So important I wrote a big old nerdy long post on why measuring is important and how to measure ingredients when it comes to baking.

 One key ingredient I always aim to measure correctly is my flour.
 Too much flour and you will get cakey cookies.
 Not enough and it may not have enough structure to hold up in the oven, aka flat crispy cookies.

-Measuring your flour is so important I also wrote a big old long nerdy post on that too that you can read here.
+Measuring your flour is so important I also wrote a big old long nerdy post on that too that you can read..
 If you don’t feel like reading that let me sum that up for you…

 Spoon and Level.